Skip to content

 In this section, you can manually trigger an optimization of your server’s hard drive.
 This is not necessary during normal operation, but it can resolve certain issues you might encounter during use.

-To trigger optimization, simply click the Stop server and optimize button.
+To trigger optimization, click Start Server Optimization.
 This will shut down your server, optimize the disk, and then restart your server.
-If you want your server to remain stopped after optimization, activate the Leave the Server stopped slider before starting the optimization process.
+If you don't want your server to start automatically after optimization, activate the Leave the Server stopped slider before starting the optimization process.

 Depending on your server, this process may take up to 30 minutes.
 The process can take even longer, especially for servers with SAS hard disks.
 During this entire time, the server is not accessible.